Welcome to Year 3

 The inspirational texts on our bookshelf will inspire our learning across the curriculum.

-Over the course of the Summer term, we will use the selected texts to produce a range of genres in our writing lesson linked to our character traits: a non- chronological report, a book review, a setting description, a narrative and a persuasive letter.
+Over the course of the Autumn term, we will use the selected texts to produce a range of genres in our writing lesson linked to our character traits: character description, poetry, narrative retell, non-chronological report, instructions and a balanced argument.

-In Maths, we will be covering fractions, money, time, shape and statistics, whilst also calling upon previously taught arithmetic skills and methods to solve problems.
+In Maths, we will be covering Place Value, Addition and Subtraction and Multiplication and Division.
+We will draw upon previously taught arithmetic skills and methods to solve problems and deepen our mathematical thinking.

 Meet the Year 3 Team